shina07/cs374_HCI/DP7/report.md

 ## Session observations

 Our team went through a series of user testing, including three representative users.
-Short description and observation for each participant are written below.
+Detailed descriptions for each participant are written below.
 Note that description for each, includes the justification, explaining that all three of them are representative users, in other words, worth testing.
+Each user tests are recorded and the resulting video is uploaded in youtube.
+Please check each of them via given links.

 We couldn't take any picture because all our participants didn't want it.
-Instead, we prepared videos capturing mobile screen and added their youtube links to our report.

 <br/>